ishitazzzz/9Hacks/README.md

 the model has been trained on a dataset of human images it has an accuracy of 40-80%, gets better the farther away

+if an intruder is detected, it makes an alert sound!
+## Attacker's systems
 we use custom process injection malware for reverse_tcp shell

 ```